hollyhansen/HOW-TO-FIND-A-THERAPIST/README.md

 Exhausting, right?
 You’ve really set yourself up for success now, and there won’t be any surprises down the road.

 Think about the financial investment you are about to take on.
 Realistically, how much can you spend on therapy a month?
 Can you budget it in?
-While many therapist are flexible with price, you have to be okay with making this commitment.
+While many therapists are flexible with price, you have to be okay with making this commitment.
 I wish I could say just do it anyway, but that’s not realistic.
-Remember, you can always stop or speak with your therapist about price any time.
+Remember you can always stop or speak with your therapist about price any time.

 # GETTING STARTED